-Try: Our Australian Lemon Myrtle Room Spray, which has been specially formulated to deodorise rooms with a very fresh scent and is perfect for these smaller rooms.
+Try: Australian Lemon Myrtle Room Spray – which has been specially formulated to deodorise rooms with a very fresh scent and is perfect for smaller rooms.

 Bedroom fragrances may need to be calming, sensual or grounding and if a bedroom is shared then individual tastes need to be taken into account.
 So use Lavender, Geranium, Ylang Ylang, Citrus, Sandalwood, Patchouli, Rose, and Jasmine according to your aromatic preferences.

 Uplifing notes that are also deodorising (to combat certain smells such as fish, meat and onions) work well in the kitchen.
 Such notes are Orange, Lemon, Grapefruit, Lemon Myrtle, Basil and Peppermint.
 A hint of spice is a nice addition also.

 Try: Native Mint Room Spray (available in store only)

 The room where you entertain and spend that precious evening meal with a family will hold fond memories for you and loved ones for many years and is an important room to make sure everyone feels at ease.
 This could be a room where you could have a bit of fun scenting.